softwaremill/ox/doc/retries.md

 There's also a `retryEither` variant which accepts a by-name `Either[E, T]`, i.e. `f: => Either[E, T]`, as well as one which accepts arbitrary [error modes](basics/error-handling.md), accepting the computation in an `F` context: `f: => F[T]`.

-## Policies
+## Configuration

-A retry policy consists of three parts:
+A retry config consists of three parts:

 - a `Schedule`, which indicates how many times and with what delay should we retry the `operation` after an initial failure,